Is Following Christ Difficult?

 – Lack of Spiritual Discipline or Commitment:

-Following Christ requires daily discipline—prayer, studying the scriptures, and living a life of love and service.
+Following Christ requires daily discipline—prayer, studying the scriptures, fasting, and living a life of love and service.
 Some people find it hard to maintain these practices consistently, which can lead to a weakened faith.

 Ultimately, following Christ is a journey filled with challenges, and many people face obstacles that make it difficult to fully live according to His teachings.